 We received an email of the fleet manager from Hapag Lloyd saying: „After 8 month of the last cleaning the condition of the evaporator is very good.
 All plates are clean no residues on surface of evaporator or condenser.“

-There are three benefits for the customer of installing a Merus Ring.
-Firstly it’s a huge time and money saver in terms of cleaning costs.
-Secondly no chemicals are needed which is one big step towards green shipping.
-The third benefit is that chemicals and cleaning utensils take up space on the vessel which is a rare good.
+There are three advantages for the customer when installing a Merus Ring.
+First, it is a huge time and money saver in terms of cleaning costs.
+Second, no chemicals are needed, which is a big step toward environmentally friendly shipping.
+The third advantage is that chemicals and cleaning utensils take up space on the ship, which is always a rare commodity.

-If you are interested in more information concerning Merus Rings on a vessel please don’t hesitate to contact us.
+If you are interested in more information about Merus rings on a ship, do not hesitate to contact us.